antrea-io/antrea/docs/network-flow-visibility.md

 Please note that the default value for `flowCollectorAddr` is `"flow-aggregator.flow-aggregator.svc:4739:tcp"`, which uses the DNS name of the Flow Aggregator Service, if the Service is deployed with the Name and Namespace set to `flow-aggregator`.
-If you deploy the Flow Aggregator Service with a different Name and Namespace, then either use the appropriate DNS name or the Cluster IP of the Service.
+For Antrea Agent running on a Windows node, the user is required to change the default value of `HOST` in `flowCollectorAddr` from DNS name to the Cluster IP of the Flow Aggregator service.
+The reason is because on Windows the Antrea Agent runs as a process, it uses the host's default DNS setting and the DNS resolver will not be configured to talk to the CoreDNS Service for cluster local DNS queries like `flow-aggregator.flow-aggregator.svc`.
+In addition, if you deploy the Flow Aggregator Service with a different Name and Namespace, then either use the appropriate DNS name or the Cluster IP of the Service.

 Please note that the default values for `flowPollInterval`, `activeFlowExportTimeout`, and `idleFlowExportTimeout` parameters are set to 5s, 60s, and 15s, respectively.
 TLS communication between the Flow Exporter and the Flow Aggregator is enabled by default.
 Please modify them as per your requirements.